 We have a practice of making leveraged stock option grants (if any) and awards of shares of restricted stock (if any) to employees annually on the date of the quarterly meeting of our Board of Directors held in August of each year, after we announce earnings for the prior fiscal year.
 The Compensation Committee may, at its discretion, periodically approve grants or additional grants of nonqualified stock options and/or shares of restricted stock to executive officers and other key employees.
 Typically, these grants are made for retention purposes or as a result of a change in an officer's responsibilities and duties.
 The grant date for all classes of stock options and restricted stock (other than inducement grants to new employees) is always the date of approval of the grant by our Board of Directors or the Compensation Committee, as applicable, and the grant date for inducement grants to new employees is the first date of employment.
-During fiscal 2016, the Compensation Committee approved awards tied to fiscal 2015 performance to our executive officers and certain key employees of shares of restricted stock at the Board of Directors regular meeting held August 19, 2015.
-Additionally, based upon fiscal 2016 performance, the Compensation Committee approved awards of shares of shares of restricted stock to our executive officers and certain key employees at a meeting held August 23, 2016.
+During fiscal 2017, the Compensation Committee approved awards tied to fiscal 2016 performance to our executive officers and certain key employees of shares of restricted stock at its regular meeting held August 23, 2016.
+Additionally, based upon fiscal 2017 performance, the Compensation Committee approved awards of shares of restricted stock to our executive officers and certain key employees at a meeting held August 22, 2017.